 • Teresa Irish speaks on her memoir entitled “A Thousand Letters Home,” based on 1,000 letters written by her father, Aarol “Bud” Irish from 1942 through 1945 while serving in World War II, at 7 p.m., Sept.
 19.

 Programs will take place at the Darcy Library, 7238 Commercial St. in Beulah.

 A hospitality and book-signing session follow formal presentations.
 Programs are free with donations welcome.
 For more information, call the Darcy Library at 882-4037.

-TRAVERSE CITY — Horizon Books will hold book signings by the following authors this week:
+TRAVERSE CITY — Horizon Books will host book signings by the following authors on Saturday, May 17:

 • Kitty Bucholtz, author of “Unexpected Superhero,” 12 to 2 p.m.